bitcoin-s/bitcoin-s/docs/key-manager/server-key-manager.md

 if you want it to be the default wallet.
 To load it, just set the `bitcoin-s.wallet.walletName` config option to the appropriate wallet name.

+When restoring from a backup you should not replace an existing seed file as this can result in a loss of funds.
+If you have a seed file that would replace an existing seed its file name should be prefixed with a different wallet name.
+If you do replace a seed file you will need to delete the old wallet database associated with that wallet.

 You may need to run a wallet rescan to restore funds, this can be done by using the `rescan` RPC command.

 For example, if you wanted to restore your `rickRollWallet`, you would place your backup at `~/.bitcoin-s/seeds/rickRollWallet-encrypted-bitcoin-s-seed.json`